Smeud/First-Exercice-Android/README.md

 # First-Exercice-Android
 Pre-Work-CodePath

-SimpleTodo is list view app to start Android bootcamp at Paodes University
+SimpleTodo is a list view app to start Android bootcamp at Paodes University